-The 2014 Michael Friendly Award is open for applications, with a deadline of February 13, 2015.
+The 2017 Michael Friendly Award will be open for applications soon.
 Detailed information on the application procedure is downloadable here.

 This award is open to all recently graduated (within two years) and current graduate students in the Department of Psychology at York University.
 Papers submitted for this award must relate to the use of quantitative methods for analyzing psychological data and must meet at least one of the following criteria:

 - The paper was submitted for publication to a scholarly journal in the preceding calendar year;

 - The paper was published in a scholarly journal in the preceding calendar year;